sot232/practice_project/README.md

 Date: March, 2017

 # Applied and Computational Mathematics
 I am not allowed to share my code.
 I used Python and its libraries.
+I completed every lab that I list here.
 ### Linked List
 "In this lab, we introduce a basic data structure called a linked list and create a class to implement it."
 Chapter 1 on https://github.com/Foundations-of-Applied-Mathematics/Labs/raw/master/docs/Volume2.pdf